rullo16/CurriculumDRL/README.md

 ## Architecture Details

 1. **The Agent**:
     - **MAPPO Agent** (mappo_agent.py): The primary reinforcement learning agent.
-It fuses visual features (from the CNN) with vector data (velocity, distance to target) via a projection layer.
+It fuses visual features (from the CNN) with vector data (velocity and distance to the target) via a projection layer.
 It manages the optimization of the Actor, Critic, Vision Encoder, and Curiosity module.
     - **MPC Agent** (MPC_Agent.py): A non-learning baseline that uses Model Predictive Control (MPC) to optimize trajectory planning over a finite time horizon.
 2. **Neural Networks** (models.py):
     - **Vision Encoder**: Processes (C, H, W) camera inputs.
 It can be trained end-to-end with the policy or pre-trained using `PretrainFeatureExtraction.ipynb` to learn robust visual representations before RL training begins.